theduderog/cp-docker-images/docs/tutorials/clustered-deployment.rst

     In the following steps we'll be running each Docker container in detached mode.
 However, we'll also demonstrate how access the logs for a running container.
 If you prefer to run the containers in the foreground, you can do so by replacing the ``-d`` flags with ``--it``.

-1. Create and configure the Docker machine.
+1. Create and configure the Docker machine (OS X only).

   .. sourcecode:: bash